Where'd Todd Go?...

 (sigh) I knew he was working to destroy the case and there was nothing that I could do about it.
 You don't know what a suck feeling that is...to have to hold all that inside and keep a secret so that you're not clueing the bad cop in that you know what he's doing to you.
 I'll admit...I seriously thought about suicide at times throughout all of this.

-Here's something you probably didn't catch, though...
-Det.
-Mayo implicated the Gainesville State Attorney's Office in a crime.
+Here's something else you probably didn't catch first time 'round, either: Det.
+Mayo implicated the Gainesville State Attorney's Office in a crime!
 In specific, he implicated Attorney Lee Libby in an apparent co-conspiracy.
-I contacted Mr. Libby about this, later, and Mr. Libby had no recollection of any conversations with Det.
+I contacted Mr. Libby about all this, later, and Mr. Libby had no recollection of any conversations with Det.
 Mayo.
-I suspect that if Mayo said anything at all to Mr. Libby, that the description had been exceptionally watered down and "nutshelled" to the point of sounding like something completely different from the actual, and Libby offered his quick, on-the-spot opinion.
+I suspected that if Mayo said anything at all to Mr. Libby, that the description he'd given was very likely exceptionally watered down and "nutshelled" to the point of sounding like something so completely different from the actual that sounded unimportant.
+And if Libby said anything then, he'd offered his quick, on-the-spot opinion.
 But really, that's all it could be taken as...an opinion and not a mandatory course of action.
-I wasn't aware that you had to first pass a test with the SAO before you even got to make an appearance before a Judge.
+See, it struck me as strange, what Officer Mayo had said.
+I wasn't aware that you had to first pass a litmus test with the SAO before you even got to make an appearance before a Judge, or to even begin any investigation.
 That's a new one on me.
-And this is what Mayo seemed to be suggesting.
-But this is apparently what Mayo was wanting and it was apparently "convenient" and Mayo took the opportunity to use it against me.
+But this is apparently what Mayo was wanting -- an excuse to end the conversation and make it go away, and it was apparently "convenient", and Mayo took the opportunity to use it against me.

 So...Mayo had made it all up.
 He feigned taking action, and never really wholeheartedly investigated at all.
 It makes sense, now, because nothing he'd said to me ever made any real sense.